HassenFenni/Track2vec-Project/README.md

 Steps taken:
 - Data analysis and preparation.
 - Build, evaluation and tuning of the network's hyparameters.
-- Use KDTree to speed up the search for nearest neighbours.
+- Use of KDTree to speed up the search for nearest neighbours.
-- Create a function that allows user to specify a song and get recommendation.
-- Create a radio function that takes as input a track number in the dataset and launches a series of tracks by randomly pulling in the neighborhood of the current track the next track to listen to.
+- Creation of a radio function that takes as input a track number in the dataset and launches a series of tracks by randomly pulling in the neighborhood of the current track the next track to listen to.

 Inside the "src" folder, you can find a well commented notebook detailing our work and the different step taken. ("src/track2vec-en.ipynb")